trangtranoo6/S.typhi_aptamer/salmonella_aptamer/README.md

 This program runs by clustering polypeptide chains after vectorising them by using PseAAC algorithm.
 The program has two options.
-You can either upload a FASTA folder with protein sequences (kindly note that the program will return an error message if presented with sequences that contain sequences other than protein), or you can generate polypeptides, based on a Probability matrix installed in the program (for further information regarding the probability matrix check, software section https://2022.igem.wiki/iiser-mohali/software.
+You can either upload a FASTA folder with protein sequences (kindly note that the program will return an error message if presented with sequences that contain sequences other than protein), or you can generate polypeptides, based on a Probability matrix installed in the program.
 The length of the polypeptide is a user input.

 After clustering a FASTA file is generated containg the clustered polypetide sequences and their cluster number.
 A picture of the clusters is also generated, to visualise the clusters.